 Thinking about visiting the Chattanooga Zoo on your family vacation to Chattanooga, TN?
-If you are looking for a travel destination away from the tourist-heavy beach and a place with tons to do as see you should check out Chattanooga, TN.
-Kidding Around’s Melanie recently visited Chattanooga, Tennessee, for family fun.
-During her trip, she enjoyed a visit to the Chattanooga Zoo and is sharing the things you’ll need to know about a trip there with your family.
+If you are looking for a travel destination away from the tourist-heavy beach and a place with tons to do and see, you should check out Chattanooga, TN.
+We have everything you need to know about the Chattanooga Zoo and everything you need to know before your family trip there.

 Looking for more travel ideas in Chattanooga?
 Here’s our Guide to Vacationing With Kids in Chattanooga, TN, with everything you need to plan a great family vacation in Chattanooga, TN.